 Culture of Innovation

-The biggest reason that banks and traditional financial services firms are at risk of disruption is because they lack a culture of innovation.
+The biggest reason that banks and traditional financial services firms are at risk of disruption is that they lack a culture of innovation.

 Financial technology firms were born out of innovation.
 Innovation is embedded in the fabric of these companies.
 Their whole purpose was to disrupt the financial services industry through innovation, and to date, they have done an excellent job of achieving that disruption.

-To avoid losing market share to disruption from FinTech firms, traditional financial institutions will need to change their culture.
+To avoid losing market share, traditional financial institutions will need to change their culture.
 They will need to embrace change and be more willing to change their ways.
 Just because a process has worked for 50 years does not mean that it will work for 50 more.

 Financial Services needs to invest in modern technology solutions or risk disruption from FinTech firms.
 Be more like Uber and less like the taxi industry.
 Only adopting a culture of innovation can help financial institutions retain their market share.